 The examiner should review relevant underwriting information; e.g., the entity's underwriting manuals, underwriting guidelines, underwriting bulletins, declination procedures, agency agreements and correspondence with producers.
 Interoffice memoranda and entity minutes that may furnish evidence of anti-competitive behavior may also be requested.
-In addition to reviewing the content of the above information for indications of unfairly discriminatory practices, the examination team also should use the above information to determine the entity's underwriters and producers consistently apply the entity guidelines for all business selected or rejected.
+In addition to reviewing the content of the above information for indications of unfairly discriminatory practices, the examination team also should use the above information to determine the entity's compliance with its own manuals and guidelines.
+The examiner should confirm that the entity's underwriters and producers consistently apply the entity guidelines for all business selected or rejected.
 The examination team should verify that the entity has correctly classified insured individuals.